 I put them in containers to place them around the garden and when they have finished flowers I place the pots behind the shed so they are still out in the elements but out of sight until the following spring.

-I usually mark the pots telling me what is inside so I don't accidentally use them for something else.
+If I use pots for seasonal flowers or bulbs, I usually mark the pots telling me what is inside so I don't accidentally use them for something else.

 Most plants can be grown in containers, if they were large in the garden then will the restricted root system the height and width would be less.